treeverse/lakeFS/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+ * Using signs or Symbols to demean or disrespect fellow members of the community.

 ## Our Responsibilities